 The articles of arrangement of the Corporation (the "Articles") provide for the Board to consist of a minimum of three and maximum of ten Directors.
-The following individuals are management's nominees for appointment as Directors: Malcolm Cockwell, Reid Carter, Bruce Robertson, Karen Oldfield and Heather Fitzpatrick.
-Phil Brown and Peter Schleifenbaum will not be standing for re-election.
+The following individuals are management's nominees for appointment as Directors: Malcolm Cockwell, Heather Fitzpatrick, Karen Oldfield, Erika Reilly and Bruce Robertson.